nrinaudo/kantan.csv/docs/src/main/tut/01-rows_as_collections.md

 reader.foreach(println _)
 ```

-Note that each result is wrapped in an instance of [`CsvResult`].
+Note that each result is wrapped in an instance of [`ReadResult`].
 This allows decoding to be entirely safe - no
 exception will be thrown, all error conditions are encoded at the type level.
 If safety is not a concern and you'd
 rather let your code crash than deal with error conditions, you can use [`asUnsafeCsvReader`] instead.